dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   - `boolean`
 ## Function io.fileExists(filename)
 Checks if file exists.
 If there is a directory in its place, it would return `false`.

   Parameters:

+  1. `filename`: `path`

+  Returns:

+  - `boolean`
+## Function io.fileInUse(filename)
+Checks if file is currently being used by another process by trying to open it without allowing any sharing.

+  Parameters: